Armands2142/Armands2142/README.md

 - 👋 Hi, I’m @Armands2142
-- 🌱 I’m newcomer to odins project
+- 🌱 I’m newcomer to the odins project
 - 📫 How to reach me armands2142@gmail.com

 <!---